-March 10, 2017 The Company was certified as a member of Thailand's Private Sector Collective Action Coalition Against Corruption: CAC.
-The Certificate is valid for 3 years from the date of approval.
+March 9, 2017 The Company was certified as a member of Thailand's Private Sector Collective Action Coalition Against Corruption: CAC.
+The Certificate is valid for 3 years from the date of approval

-- March 14, 2018 The Company is now proceed with the construction of the EVAPORATOR SYSTEM FOR BIO METHANATED SPENT WASH 3,000 M3/DAY which was expected to complete in the first quarter of 2019.
+- March 14, 2018 The Company began a construction of the EVAPORATOR SYSTEM FOR BIO METHANATED SPENT WASH 3,000 M3/DAY.
 The Evaporator condensate is a source of re-use water.
-Condensate recovery can reduce process water used in Ethanol production and excess electricity generated from the evaporation plant will be used in Ethanol production and there will be a byproduct from evaporation process which is Potassium Humate around 50,000 metric tons per year. - June 30, 2018 The Company has been received Quality Management System certification ISO 9001:2015 and Environmental Management System certification ISO 14001:2015 from UKAS, United Kingdom and NAC, Thailand which is certified by SGS (Thailand) Co.,Ltd.
+Condensate recovery can reduce process water used in ethanol production and excess electricity generated from the evaporation plant will be used in ethanol production and there will be a by-product from evaporation process which is Potassium Humate around 50,000 metric tons per year. - June 30, 2018 The Company has been received Quality Management System certification ISO 9001:2015 and Environmental Management System certification ISO 14001:2015 from UKAS, United Kingdom and NAC, Thailand which is certified by SGS (Thailand) Co.,Ltd.